ImagineInfinity/Ideas/Ethics.md

 ### Rule of dignity - freedom from
 * Every person must have the most amount of dignity that can be had simultaneously except for the dignity given from the autonomy to disrespect others.
-    * Justice, therefore, includes controling people to stop disrespect or removing peoples ability to disrespect.
+    * Therefore increasing digity includes controling people to stop disrespect or removing peoples ability to disrespect.

 ## Notes